Simula Research Laboratory / Center for Resilient Networks and Applications / NorNet

 Extract-PEM

-Extract-PEM extracts an X.509 certificate bundle from a PEM file into separate files for each entry.
+Extract-PEM extracts an X.509 certificate bundle from a Privacy-Enhanced Mail (PEM) file into separate files for each entry.
 The output files are named using a given prefix, with extension according to the entry type (i.e. .crt for a certificate, .key for a key, .crl for a CRL).
 The first entry (usually: the server, client or user certificate) and/or last entry (usually: the Root CA) may be skipped.
 Examples:

 Also see the manpage of Extract-PEM for further details and examples: